 To pair to another WONDERBOOM 2 speaker, press and hold the center button.
 The same button lets you toggle between mono and stereo mode.
 Again, doing so doubles the loudness and enables stereo listening for more realistic reproduction of sound.
 It also pairs with the first-gen Ultimate Ears WONDERBOOM (mono-listening only) but won’t do so with the Ultimate Ears Boom, Megaboom, Blast, or Megablast speakers.

 Objectively, the speaker is lacking in the sub-bass department.
 These frequencies don’t become noticeable until 80Hz, even then those notes are half as loud as 200Hz.
 I’m surprised UE didn’t grossly emphasize the bass more; granted, I prefer this as vocals are easier to hear.
-There isn’t much in the way of auditory masking.
-However, if you increase the volume beyond 70% clarity is reduced because the harmonic resonances become distorted.
 If you’re outside, this is completely fine, though, since loudness takes precedence over clarity in party situations.

 Lows, mids, and highs